 Step 3: get bearings on each of your landmarks or features

-To get bearings on each of the landmarks or features you have identified in the terrain, hold your compass in front of you and aim the direction-of-travel arrow (located at the top of the rotating dial) directly at the landmark.
+To get bearings on each of the landmarks or features you have identified in the terrain, hold your compass in front of you and aim the direction-of-travel arrow (located at the top of the rotating dial) directly at the landmark – if you want to know more, check out our in-depth guide to taking a bearing.
 Next, turn the compass dial until the red end of the magnetic needle is aligned with the orienting arrow (the red arrow inside the rotating dial).
 In navigation-speak, this step is called “putting red in the shed.

 Step 4: transfer your bearing to your map